portableant/museologi.st/blog/2016-11-21-google-search-appliance-british-museum-install.md

 slug: /blog/google-search-appliance-british-museum-install/
 section: blog
 tags:
-   - web
+   - Web
-   - search
+   - Search
-   - google
+   - Google
-   - british museum
+   - British Museum
    - Techie stuff
 ---
 Working with Extended Content Solutions, I have been project/product managing the new &#8216;Knowledge Search tool' for the British Museum.
 Built using AngularJS on ECS's proprietary software, it pulls together multiple data sources through the use of Google Search Appliance.